Global City Importance Model

 Each tier is further divided into three groups or “ratings” (“A”, “B”, “C”), with similar scoring cities receiving the same rating.
 A special rating (“1-S”) is also created to clearly delineate the top scoring city.

-Here are the Top 150 most important cities globally according to the Early 2025 Model:
+Here are the 150 most important cities globally according to the Early 2025 Model:

 According to the Early 2025 GCIM, New York is currently the world’s most important city—followed by Washington, Beijing, London, Tokyo, Shanghai, Paris, Los Angeles, the San Francisco Bay Area, the Northern Pearl River Delta (including Shenzhen, Guangzhou, and Dongguan), and Seoul.

-Together, these eleven cities as rated as the world’s “Tier 1” or “Global” cities.
+Together, these eleven cities are classified as the world’s “Tier 1” or “Global” cities.

-Next, here’s a look at the Top 15 most important cities across each of the world’s nine major geographical and cultural regions:
+Next, here’s a look at the most important cities across each of the world’s major geographical and cultural regions:

-New York is currently the most important city in Northern America ; London is the dominant city in Europe ; and Beijing, the capital of the world’s second most important geopolitical power, is currently East & Southeast Asia’s leading city.
+According to the Early 2025 GCIM, New York is currently the most important city in Northern America; London is the dominant city in Europe; and Beijing, the capital of the world’s second most important geopolitical power, is currently East & Southeast Asia’s leading city.

-In Latin America, Mexico City and São Paulo both compete as the region’s most important city—with a slight edge going to Mexico City.
+In Latin America, São Paulo and Mexico City both compete as the region’s most important city.
 There’s a similar situation in the MENA region, as both Istanbul and Dubai score similarly—but with Istanbul slightly ahead.
-And in South Asia, Delhi and Mumbai both dominate the region.
+And in South Asia, Delhi and Mumbai dominate the region.

 Johannesburg is the current top city in Sub-Saharan Africa, while Moscow is the dominant city in the former Soviet Union’s territory.
-Meanwhile, Sydney is the most important city in Oceania, with Melbourne following closely behind.
+Meanwhile, Sydney is the most important city in Oceania, with Melbourne not far behind.

 Next, here’s a closer look at the three regions with the most high-rated cities: Northern America (i.e., the U.S. and Canada), Europe, and East and Southeast Asia: